Useful Links 1

 The 10,000-Year Calendar!
 With this calendar you can view a month or year calendar for any year from 1 to 10000 A.D.
-Site provides an explanation on how to use the perpetual calendar, plus Free Calendars, Calendar Converter, Calendar Links, 100-Year Perpetual Calendar, and Download Center where you can download a printable copy of the 10,000-Year Calendar in the format of your choice.
+Site provides an explanation on how to use the perpetual calendar, plus Free Calendars, Calendar Converter, Calendar Links, 100-Year Perpetual Calendar, and Download Center where you can download a printable copy of any kind of calendar, including the 10,000-Year Calendar in the format of your choice.

 Ancient Calendars - Aztec, Egyptian, and Sumerian Calendars - Stonehenge from Inventors.About.com.
 See also Other Ancient Calendars from Calendars through the Ages.